 • A "Safety check" page making sure people know not to use the site on computers that could be compromised.
 This page would feature another "Chat with us" button leading to...

 • A final page on your site with the Web Chat embedded in an iframe.

 The /embed link and the /chat link are almost identical.
 The difference is, on the /embed link, there will be no header with your organization name and Quick Escape button.
-It is assumed that if you are embedding the chat into your site's page that your organization name is already present on the screen.
-Also, there is no Quick Escape button in this instance because it is not possible for the ResourceConnect chat window to direct a user to a completely different page, away from your organization's web page, while within an iframe.
-Thus, if embedding the chat window in your organization's web page, you should include a prominent Quick Escape button somewhere on your own web page.
+If embedding the chat window in your organization's web page, you should include a prominent Quick Escape button somewhere on your own web page.

-If your web site doesn't already use jQuery, add in jQuery by including this line:
+If your web site doesn't already use jQuery, add in jQuery by including this line anywhere on the page:

 If all of this sounds like too much for you, or you're not capable of including a prominent Quick Escape button, please go the "Button/link" route described in the first section above.